neptune-ai/docs/docs/getting-started/quick-starts/how-to-monitor-live.rst

 Now that you know how to create experiments and log metrics you can learn:

 - See |how to log other objects and monitor training in Neptune|
-- See |how to connect Neptune to your codebase|
+- See :ref:`how to connect Neptune to your codebase <how-to-connect-neptune-to-your-codebase>`
-- |Check our integrations| with other frameworks
+- :ref:`Check our integrations <integrations-index>` with other frameworks

+Other useful articles:

+- |How to Monitor Machine Learning and Deep Learning Experiments|
+- |How to Track Machine Learning Model Metrics in Your Projects|
+- |How to Keep Track of PyTorch Lightning Experiments with Neptune|

 Full script
 -----------